iTwin/bis-schemas/Domains/2-DisciplinePhysical/StructuralPhysical/StructuralPhysical.remarks.md

 ### Column

-A `Column` is a vertical structural or architectural member typically aligned with a structural grid intersection.
+A `Column` is a vertical structural member typically aligned with a structural grid intersection.
 Generally, it serves as a vertical or nearly vertical structural member that transfers the weight of the structure above to other elements below through compression.
-From an architectural perspective, it can also represent a non-load-bearing element.

 Classification of `Column` instances can be achieved via instances of `ColumnType`. `Column`s must be contained in `PhysicalModel`s.